 in a system based on risk-free means of payment, it would still be necessary to find the most appropriate monetary policy to avoid price inflation and deflation, but monetary policy would be more effective.
 In addition, a system in which money is not an asset with credit or liquidity risk, would avoid worrying about banking crises and also would not generate the typical asset bubbles created by bank credit.
 Without forgetting a very important benefit such as that of totally separating monetary policy from the political work that is the responsibility of parliaments and governments.

-The central banks they shouldn't intervene directly in the markets where are interest rates formed.
+The variety of central banks they shouldn't intervene directly in the markets where are interest rates formed.
 And, not just formally like now, they would no longer be the main financiers of the State budget.

 But Unfortunately, Some proposals to solve the problems that create central banks go in the direction de eask them to adopt political decisions, such as collaborate in the fight against climate change or against inequalitiesas well as proposals for reduce their autonomy and increase the control of politicians – parliaments and governments – over monetary policy.